 The Academic Learning Development Centre supports students in developing the skills required for higher education.
 As well as online resources in Blackboard, students have the opportunity to attend Study Skills workshops and one to one appointments.
+Further information on the Academic Learning Development Centre can be found at westminster.ac.uk/academic-learning-development.

 Learning support includes four libraries, each holding a collection of resources related to the subjects taught at that site.
-Students1 can search the entire library collection online through the Library Search service to find and reserve printed books, and access electronic resources (databases, e-journals, e-books).
+Students (please note that students enrolled at Collaborative partners may have differing access due to licence agreements) can search the entire library collection online through the Library Search service to find and reserve printed books, and access electronic resources (databases, e-journals, e-books).
 Students can choose to study in the libraries, which have areas for silent and group study, desktop computers, laptops for loan, photocopying and printing services.
-They can also choose from several computer rooms at each campus where desktop computers are available with the general and specialist software that supports the courses taught at their Faculty.
+They can also choose from several computer rooms at each campus where desktop computers are available with the general and specialist software that supports the courses taught at their College.
 Students can also securely connect their own laptops and mobile devices to the University wireless network.